Guide: How to access the deep web and darknet

 Tor over VPN also doesn’t protect users from malicious Tor exit nodes.
 Because Tor nodes are made up of volunteers, not all of them play by the rules.
 The final relay before your traffic goes to the destination website is known as the exit node.
 The exit node decrypts your traffic, and thus can steal your personal information or inject malicious code.
 Additionally, Tor exit nodes are often blocked by websites that don’t trust them, and Tor over VPN can’t do anything about that, either.

 Then there’s the less popular VPN over Tor, which is advised against by the official Tor Project.
-Only two VPN providers that we know of, AirVPN and BolehVPN, offer this service.
+Only two VPN providers that we know of, AirVPN and BolehVPN, offer this service, although neither of these score highly for speeds.
 In this case, the order of the two tools is switched.
 Internet traffic first passes through the Tor Network, and then through the VPN.
 This means the VPN provider doesn’t see your real IP address and the VPN protects you from those bad exit nodes.